 The folding mechanism wasn’t particularly impressive either, this is one of the main sources of the ‘rattle’ we discussed previously.

-The bike isn’t really suited for long-distance usage because it is extremely uncomfortable, the frame isn’t very stiff and you feel every single vibration.
+The bike isn’t suited for long-distance usage because it is extremely uncomfortable, the frame isn’t very stiff and you feel every single vibration.
 If you are planning on using it over short distances then I can’t see this becoming too much of an inconvenience.

-The single-gear speed setup that the bike offers means that while it can get up to a relatively fast speed on flats, it really struggles when you are on any hills.
+The single-gear speed setup that the bike offers means that while it can get up to a relatively fast speed on flats, it struggles when you are on any hills.

 Some single-speed bikes can cope well with hills, however, the Durban One does not and for that reason, I cannot recommend it for anything other than flat urban environments.